rust-lang/rust/src/doc/trpl/macros.md

 The matcher `$x:expr` will match any Rust expression, binding that syntax tree to the ‘metavariable’ `$x`.
 The identifier `expr` is a ‘fragment specifier’;
-the full possibilities are enumerated in the [advanced macros chapter][].
+the full possibilities are enumerated later in this chapter.
 Surrounding the matcher with `$(...),*` will match zero or more expressions, separated by commas.